ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does Vitamin C support?

 Vitamin C is commonly used to support Vitamin.
 Research suggests it plays a role in several physiological pathways.
-As with all supplements, these statements have not been evaluated by the FDA and Vitamin C is not intended to diagnose, treat, cure, or prevent any disease.
+As with all supplements, these statements have not been evaluated by the Food and Drug Administration and Vitamin C is not intended to diagnose, treat, cure, or prevent any disease.

 Is Vitamin C safe?

 Vitamin C is generally well-tolerated when taken at research-supported doses.
 As with any supplement, individual responses vary.
 Consult a qualified healthcare provider before use, especially if you are pregnant, nursing, have a medical condition, or take medications.
-These statements have not been evaluated by the FDA.
+These statements have not been evaluated by the Food and Drug Administration.

 Ready to formulate with Vitamin C?